Skip to content

 # Inside a Soma session:

-/hub install script soma-reflect
+/hub install script soma-query

 # Or from CLI: